 "Food waste is not only an environmental problem, but a social and moral conundrum."
 These words, spoken by Danielle Nierenberg of Food Tank, are more true than ever.
 I was recently able to attend a virtual conference hosted by Food Tank and WW International where they discussed the Emerson Act of 1996.
-Also known as the Good Samaritan Food Donation Act, the Emmerson Act was created to incentivize businesses to donate excess food to shelters, food banks, and soup kitchens, while providing them a certain level of liability protection.
+Also known as the Good Samaritan Food Donation Act, the Emmerson Act was created to incentivize businesses to donate excess food to shelters, food banks, and soup kitchens while providing them a certain level of liability protection.
 Even so, many companies are hesitant to donate surplus food due to fear of someone getting sick, as well as the logistical factors of time and energy spent sorting and donating this food.
 The Food Donation Improvement Act of 2021 is a bi-partisan legislation introduced to try and combat food waste, one of our biggest national and global issues.

 It is estimated that in the United States alone, 80 billion pounds of food is discarded every year.
-This accounts for almost 40% of our entire food supply, and breaks down to 219 pounds per person, per year.
+This accounts for almost 40% of our entire food supply and breaks down to 219 pounds per person, per year.
 Despite this extraordinary amount of excess food, 35 billion people in this country are facing food insecurity.
-Both of these problems, waste and hunger, have only been exacerbated by the COVID-19 pandmeic.
+Both of these problems, waste and hunger, have only been exacerbated by the COVID-19 pandemic.
 As more people stay home, the take-out industry has boomed, requiring the use of more plastic and non-biodegradable products.
-The employment drop and financial repurcussions faced as a result of the pandemic will leave even more people facing food insecurity in 2022.
+The employment drop and financial repercussions faced as a result of the pandemic will leave even more people facing food insecurity in 2022.

 When we talk about food waste, it is important to differentiate between food waste and food loss.
 Food loss takes place in the earlier stages, relating mostly to production, storage, processing and distribution.
 Food waste occurs at the consumer level, where food is safe for consumption but is discarded by retailers or consumers.
-While food waste occurs at all levels to some degree, the following graphic breaks down exactly where the waste is occuring.
+While food waste occurs at all levels to some degree, the following graphic breaks down exactly where the waste is occurring.

 Over 80% of food waste is happening at the retail and consumer levels.
 This waste has a myriad of negative impacts on our economy and our environment.
 With 95% of discarded food ending up in landfills, food waste is contributing drastically to climate change.
 When food sits in a landfill pit, natural degradation takes a very long time due to a lack of oxygen and releases methane gas, a greenhouse gas that worsens climate change.
 In addition to this, every pound of wasted food is still using important resources such as water, electricity, natural gas, fuel, and human labor.

-The Environmental Protection Agency (EPA) has created what's called the Food Recovery Heirarchy.
+The Environmental Protection Agency (EPA) has created what's called the Food Recovery Hierarchy.
 This is ideally how excess food would be allocated in order to minimize the harmful effects, both socially and environmentally, caused by food waste.